You Did Everything Right. So Why Does Success Feel Empty?

 Identity burnout is not always about hating your job or wanting to leave the profession.
 More often, it's about losing touch with yourself inside it.

 You might notice that you feel numb rather than stressed.
-Wins don’t land the way they used to.
+That wins don't land the way they used to.
 That you feel restless during downtime or vaguely dissatisfied no matter how much you accomplish.

 You might find yourself asking quiet questions you never had time to ask before.
 Is this it?
 Is this what I am building my life around?
 Why does everything feel so heavy even when I am doing well?